Soft launch reporting by Iain Harris and Ric Cowley.

-Developer: Ubisoft Where: Canada Platforms: Android, iOS Live since: March 29th 2017 Updates: (9), last July 27th 2017
+Developer: Ubisoft Where: Canada, Australia, Spain, Mexico, Brazil Platforms: Android, iOS Live since: March 29th 2017 Updates: (9), last July 27th 2017

 It was only a matter of time before the Clash Royale imitators started rushing out of the floodgates, but Ubisoft's attempt with Tom Clancy's ShadowBreak looks very interesting indeed.

 Instead of just sending your troops down lanes against your opponent, you'll be both micromanaging your units and providing covering fire through your high-power sniper rifle.

 You'll also be unlocking new weapons and gear to kit out yourself and your team to make sure you have the advantage over your enemy.

 There's scope here for it to become an eSport too, with Ubisoft promising an "endless tournament" structure for top players to continually duke it out for the number one spot.

 The second update adds two new maps to play around in, overhauls the stats on squadmates, improves the auto-deploy feature, and makes challenges easier.

 The third update adds clans, four new units, a new gun, new gun perks and gear cards, French and Spanish language support, and makes some smaller changes to gameplay.